Planning a Funeral on a Budget | NAFD Funeral Directory

 Many funeral directors offer a simple or basic funeral package that includes all essential elements at a fixed, lower price.
 Since 2021, all NAFD member funeral directors are required to publish their price lists, including a simple funeral package.
 You can compare these prices before making a decision.

-Government Help: The Funeral Expenses Payment
+Help Paying for a Funeral: The DWP Funeral Expenses Payment

 The Department for Work and Pensions (DWP) provides a Funeral Expenses Payment (also known as the Funeral Payment) to help those on qualifying benefits pay for a funeral.
 It is significantly under-claimed — many people who are entitled to it do not apply.